BUNNY BUSINESS

 Make sure you wash all fruit and vegetables, and don't give your rabbit second-grade quality.

 Fresh, clean water should always be available.
 I don’t like water bottles.
-They block too easily and if they block, bunny will dehydrate and could die.
-Water bottles are not really suitable for a house-bunny anyway.
+They block too easily and if they block, it may go unnoticed, and bunny will dehydrate and could die.
+Water bottles are not really suitable for a house-bunny anyway, and research shows rabbits prefer drinking from a bowl.

-Lettuce is mainly water with some nutritional value, however, even though Dr Fisher suggests a couple of different types of lettuce, it is a green that I am not overly keen to give my rabbits.
-I was told by a vet that he had a rabbit brought into his surgery that had been fed only lettuce - she was literally dying of malnutrition.
+I was told by a vet that he had a rabbit brought into his surgery that had been fed only lettuce - she was dying of malnutrition.
 Her well intentioned owners did not know any better.
+Consequently, even though Dr Fisher suggests a couple of different types in his diet recommendations, I am not a fan of lettuce, but when carrots tops are not available I will give my bunnies endive.

-Some vegetables can cause bloat in bunnies, so moderation in all things except meadow hay.
+Some vegetables can cause bloat in bunnies, so moderation in all things except meadow or oaten hay.
 Vegetables in the turnip family have caused poisoning in other animals and rhubarb leaves are also poisonous.

 Thistles are popular with all rabbits, but because they are considered weeds, only collect these from your own garden unless you are absolutely certain they have not been sprayed with poison.

 It is a total fallacy that rabbits are hardy.
 This has been perpetuated based on nothing more than the fact that they breed prolifically.
-Rabbits are physiologically very fragile and succumb quickly to illness and disease, so if your rabbit is off his food but shows no other signs of distress/behavioural change (eg continually returning to the litter tray, which may mean a bowel blockage,) watch him carefully, and if by the time the next feed is due and he still does not want to eat, take him to a vet.
+Rabbits are physiologically very fragile and succumb quickly to illness and disease, so if your rabbit is off his food take him to a vet.
 Don't wait to "see what happens", or it could be too late.

 Rabbits don't need bathing, unless you are involved in showing and then it isn't for the rabbit's benefit anyway.
 If bunny gets a dirty patch, just sponge the spot with warm water and a nice shampoo if needed.
-If your bunny gets a dirty bottom on a regular basis, you are probably still giving him lucerne-based pellets, and not giving him enough meadow hay.
+If your bunny gets a dirty bottom on a regular basis, you are probably still giving him lucerne-based pellets or too much fruit, and not giving him enough meadow hay.
+Adjust his diet and see your vet if it persists.

 Because Frontline is fatal to rabbits, it is best not to use it on your dog if your dog and rabbit are friends.
 Friends will lick each other and you don’t want your rabbit licking a dog that has been treated with Frontline.